pintamonas4575/RL-model-The-Simpsons/README.md

 **NOTE:** Symbols change in every ticket generation.

 # 📘 Notebooks "auxiliar" and "contours"
-*"auxiliar.ipynb"* is used for different tests.📜
+*"auxiliar.ipynb"* is used for different tests.

 *"contours.ipynb"* is used for showing the creation of the pixel mask and obtaining the valid contours.

 # 📜 Scripts "phaseX.py"
-Incremental versions of the game.
+Incremental versions of the game until having the complete functionality.
+You can execute "phase6-final-game.py" to play yourself.

 # 📂 Folder "checkpoint-photos"
 Different phases that a ticket has during the game.